 What is a Revenue Budget Assumptions Model for Healthcare Providers?

 Revenue Assumption input forms are considered budget drivers and are often used by budget managers to automatically calculate revenue amounts for the healthcare provider.
-Some of the key functionality in this type of form is that it allows the user to enter items such as rates and estimated patient volume.
+Key functionality in this type of form allows the user to enter items such as rates and estimated patient volume.
 Rate examples are: Inpatient, Outpatient, Commercial, Medicare and Medicaid.
-You find an example of this type of form below.
+You will find an example of this type of form below.

 Purpose of Revenue Assumption Forms

 Hospitals and clinics use Revenue Assumption Forms to streamline and automate their revenue budget.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, an organization can improve its revenue planning process as well as reduce the chances that budgets become static and time consuming to adapt changing circumstances.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, an organization can improve its revenue planning process, as well as, reduce the chances that budgets become static and where adaptation to changing circumstances are time consuming.

 Revenue Assumption Form Example